2021 Conference USA Football Championship Game: UTSA

 The Roadrunners, led by second-year head coach Jeff Traylor, opened their season with a week one road upset of Illinois.
-This marked UTSA's second win against a Power Five team and their first-ever win against a Big Ten opponent.
+This marked UTSA's second win against a Power Five team and their first win against a Big Ten opponent.
 UTSA's home opener saw the Roadrunners pound Lamar 54–0, which was the first shutout in school history.
-The Roadrunners earned their first conference victory the following week against Middle Tennessee, and finished their non-conference schedule with an upset victory over Memphis (which included a school-record 21-point comeback) and a narrow victory against a winless UNLV team.
-After another narrow victory against Western Kentucky, the Roadrunners beat Rice in a blowout on homecoming, earning them their first-ever national ranking when they entered the AP Poll at No. 24 the following day.
+The Roadrunners earned their first conference victory the following week against Middle Tennessee and finished their non-conference schedule with an upset victory over Memphis (which included a school-record 21-point comeback) and a narrow victory against a winless UNLV team.
+After another narrow victory against Western Kentucky, the Roadrunners beat Rice in a blowout on homecoming, earning them their first national ranking when they entered the AP Poll at No. 24 the following day.
 Victories against Louisiana Tech and UTEP followed; the Roadrunners fell out of the poll following the first win but re-entered at No. 23 in time for their November 13 contest against Southern Miss, which they also won.
 Now 10–0, UTSA clinched the West Division title and their spot in the championship game with a three-point defeat of UAB in their penultimate game.
 In their final regular season game, a road contest against North Texas, the Roadrunners were unable to complete their undefeated regular season, as the Mean Green dominated to win 45–23 and knock UTSA's record to 11–1.